GLOBAL MARKETS-Stocks regroup as investors hold their breath on Ukraine

 Overnight oil struck a seven-year high while the S&P 500 index .SPX tipped into correction territory, having dropped more than 10% from January's record peak.
 O/R.N

-S&P 500 futures ESc1 were up 0.4% in early Asia trade, after U.S. President Joe Biden left the door open to diplomacy as he announced sanctions on two Russian banks and some elites close to President Vladimir Putin.
+S&P 500 futures EScv1 were up 0.55% in Asian trade, after U.S. President Joe Biden left the door open to diplomacy as he announced sanctions on two Russian banks and some elites close to President Vladimir Putin.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS eased 0.1%.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.3%.
 Japan's Nikkei .N225 was closed for the Emperor's birthday holiday.

 "The market sees the various sanctions ... as modest and perhaps not as aggressive as feared," said Chris Weston, head of research at brokerage Pepperstone.